google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

 and can't be compiled to WebAssembly.
 If a flag like that is present (check with `./configure --help`), make sure to set it to a generic target.

-A C/C++ library is split into two parts: The headers (traditionally `.h` or `.hpp` files) that define the data structures, classes, constants etc that a library exposes and the actual library (traditionally `.so` or `.a` files).
-To use the `VPX_CODEC_ABI_VERSION` constant of the library in your code, you have to include the library's header files using an `#include` statement:
+A C/C++ library is split into two parts: the headers (traditionally `.h` or `.hpp` files) that define the data structures, classes, constants etc. that a library exposes and the actual library (traditionally `.so` or `.a` files).
+To use the `VPX_CODEC_ABI_VERSION` constant of the library in your code, you have to include the library's header files using a `#include` statement:

     #include "vpxenc.h"
     #include <emscripten/bind.h>